-A: All grantees are required to submit periodic Progress Reports.
-These reports track your project’s status and the grant and/or match funds expended and should include additional required documentation specified in the grant award agreement.
-Other forms are required to request payment and evidence meeting project benchmarks.
+A: All Grantees are required to submit quarterly Progress Reports.
+These reports track your project’s status and the grant and/or match funds expended and should include additional required documentation specified in the Grant Award Agreement.
+Other forms are required to request payment and to evidence meeting project benchmarks.

 Q: May I hire consultants, contractors, and/or vendors to do the required grant work for my project?

-You should be prepared to hire an architect to design and oversee the progress of a development project.
-All preservation work must be executed in accordance with the Secretary of the Interior’s Standards, which require the oversight of a qualified architect.
+You should be prepared to hire an architect to design and oversee the progress of a Development project.
+All preservation work must be executed in accordance with the Secretary of the Interior’s Standards, which requires the oversight of a qualified architect.